Contact R. Gregory Hyden

 - City of Boca Raton, Civil Service Board

-Gregory Hyden is a litigation attorney with Nason, Yeager, Gerson, White & Lioce, P.A. working primarily in the areas of commercial litigation, governmental and administrative litigation and family law.
-Mr. Hyden holds a Juris Doctor degree from Florida State University.
-Prior to joining the firm, Mr. Hyden’s diverse experience included litigating family law matters and criminal law.
+Gregory Hyden is an Associate at Nason Yeager.
+Mr. Hyden practices as a litigation attorney, working primarily in the areas of commercial litigation, governmental and administrative litigation and family law.
+Prior to joining the firm, his diverse experience included litigating family law matters and criminal law.

 A firm believer in stewardship, Mr. Hyden supports many charitable organizations including the Palm Beach County Guardian Ad Litem Program where he serves as a pro bono Guardian Ad Litem, St. Gregory’s Episcopal Church in Boca Raton and is a member of the Civil Service Board for the City of Boca Raton.